Socially responsible business

 In 2020, Hermès signed a partnership with Sciences Po Paris to participate in their chair for sustainable development and climate change, in particular to study in depth subjects related to local economic development and social inclusion.

-In 2020, more than 340 solidarity operations were carried out to help local communities around the world, including 100 related to Covid-19.
+In 2022, around 380 solidarity operations were carried out to help local communities around the world.

 Socially responsible business